 And the clarity of the water!
-Unlike at downstream where we could see only
+Unlike in Esquina where we could see only

-30cm thru, the water here, filtered by the grass and gravel on the bottom,
+30cm thru, the water here, filtered by the dense grass, is coloured but

-is coloured but gin clear.
-The main channel of the river here is surprisingly
+gin clear.
+The main channel of the river here is surprisingly deep too,

-deep too, with average depth I would guess at 3 to 5meters.
-And still we
+with average depth I would guess at 3 to 5meters, yet we could often see

-could often see the weeds down on the river bed, dancing in the whiskey
+the weeds on the river bed, dancing in the whiskey coloured mellow light.

-And that surely demands a tweak in the way you fish.
-Here you cannot cast
+It surely demands a tweak in the way you fish.
+Here you cannot cast aiming

-aiming at the banks simply because there are no defined banks in the first
+at the banks simply because there are no defined banks in the first place.

-place.
-Those grassy edges are actually a part of (largely submerged) grassy
+Those grassy edges are actually a part of (largely submerged) grassy islands,

-islands, offering few structures for fish to take cover.
-And because the
+offering few structures for fish to take cover.
+And because the water is

-water is so clear, those cautious big fish tend to shy away from the light,
+so clear, those cautious big fish tend to shy away from the light, preferring

-preferring the darker depth in the center of the river.
-To entice those
+the dark depth in the center of the river.
+To entice those fish holding

 Esteros del Ibera, the huge marshland stretching as far as the eyes could